-GLOSSARY OF TERMS

-Aboriginal person means a person wholly or partly descended from the original inhabitants of Australia.

-Camp means

-- (a) to stay or lodge (whether in a camping unit or otherwise) during any period of the night after 9.00pm and before 6.00am - (b) to stay or lodge in a camping unit, building or structure during any period of the day after 6.00am and before 9.00pm.
+Glossary of terms Aboriginal person means a person wholly or partly descended from the original inhabitants of Australia.
+Camp means (a) to stay or lodge (whether in a camping unit or otherwise) during any period of the night after 9.00pm and before 6.00am (b) to stay or lodge in a camping unit, building or structure during any period of the day after 6.00am and before 9.00pm.
 Camping area means an area designated by sign as a camping area.
 Conservation parks are areas of land reserved for the regional or local significance of their scenic, customary or biological values.
 They can accommodate recreation that is consistent with maintaining these values.
 Customary activities are certain activities undertaken for an Aboriginal customary purpose in accordance with section 103A of the CALM Act.
-These activities include:

-- (a) entering the land - (b) driving or riding a vehicle or navigating a vessel on the land - (c) bringing an animal onto the land - (d) camping temporarily on the land - (e) lighting or kindling a fire on the land - (f) taking or removing a protected thing on the land.
+These activities include: (a) entering the land 17 (b) driving or riding a vehicle or navigating a vessel on the land (c) bringing an animal onto the land (d) camping temporarily on the land (e) lighting or kindling a fire on the land (f) taking or removing a protected thing on the land.
 An Aboriginal customary purpose means:

-- (a) preparing or consuming food customarily eaten by Aboriginal persons - (b) preparing or using medicine customarily used by Aboriginal persons - (c) engaging in artistic, ceremonial or other customary activities customarily engaged in by Aboriginal persons - (d) engaging in activities incidental to these purposes.
+(a) preparing or consuming food customarily eaten by Aboriginal persons (b) preparing or using medicine customarily used by Aboriginal persons (c) engaging in artistic, ceremonial or other customary activities customarily engaged in by Aboriginal persons (d) engaging in activities incidental to these purposes.
 DFES means the Department of Fire and Emergency Services, formerly the Fire and Emergency Services Authority (FESA).
 Disease risk area (DRA) is an area declared by the Minister for Environment to be at risk of being infected by a forest disease.
 Dog area means an area that has been designated or has a sign that designates it as a dog area.
 Fire danger ratings (FDR) are based on the forecast weather conditions and provide advice about the level of bushfire threat on a particular day.
 When the rating is high, the threat of a bushfire is high.
 When the FDR is 'extreme' or 'catastrophic' in the area it means any fires that start are likely to be so fierce that even a well prepared, well constructed and actively defended home may not survive.
 If this sort of weather is expected people should leave the day or hours before a fire might threaten as this is the best option for their survival.
 Firewood means dead wood lying on the ground.
-It includes parts of trees of all species.

-Forest produce includes trees, parts of trees, timber, sawdust, chips, firewood, charcoal, gum, kino, resin, sap, honey, seed, beeswax, rocks, stone and soil but does not include minerals within the meaning of the Mining Act 1978.

-Marine parks are marine areas set aside to protect natural features and maintain beauty while enabling compatible recreation and commercial activities.
-In sanctuary zones, fishing is totally prohibited.

-National parks are areas of land that have national significance for scenic, customary or biological values, and can accommodate recreation that is consistent with maintaining these values.

-Nature reserves are areas of land set aside for the primary purpose of conservation.
-They are managed to maintain and restore the natural environment, and to protect, care for and promote the study of indigenous fauna and flora.
+It includes parts of trees of all species. a state of the second state of seed, beeswax, rocks, stone and soil but does not include minerals within the meaning of the Mining Act 1978. recreation and commercial activities.
+In sanctuary zones, fishing is totally prohibited. accommodate recreation that is consistent with maintaining these values. and restore the natural environment, and to protect, care for and promote the study of indigenous fauna and flora. following:

-Recreational land means CALM land (land managed under the CALM Act) that is, or is within 500m of, any of the following:

-- (a) a car park, including any area where signs direct vehicles to be parked or that is predominantly used for parking vehicles
+parking vehicles

-- (b) a sealed road
+(b) a sealed road

-- (c) a camping area
+(c) a camping area

-- (d) a visitor area.
+(d) a visitor area.